 - Kidney or bladder stones

-- Bacteria entering the urethra during intercourse
+- Bacteria entering the urethra — the tube that carries urine from your body — during intercourse

 - Changes in estrogen levels during menopause

-- An abnormal urinary tract shape or function
+- Abnormal urinary tract shape or function

 - An inherited risk of developing bladder infections (genetic predisposition)